 Founded in 1981 and serving the entire Kelowna area, Springfield Funeral Home has developed a reputation for compassionate, caring service with a warm, personal touch.
-Our hallmark is to provide a deeply meaningful memorial service that celebrates a person’s unique life, while also offering comfort and closure for family and friends.
+Our hallmark is to provide a deeply meaningful memorial service that celebrates a person’s unique life, while also offering convenience and comfort for family and friends.

 Richard was born in Edmonton, AB, and was raised in the Okanagan.
 By age eight, his father introduced him to funeral work by giving him basic cleaning responsibilities at the chapel ("Dad showed me exactly how to detail and clean the funeral cars," recalls Richard.)
 Upon completing his post-secondary education in Vancouver and marrying in 1990, he began his full-time career with the family business.
-Richard serves as general manager of Springfield Funeral Home, leading a team of three managers, six licensed funeral directors, and 13 support staff.
+Richard serves as president of Springfield Funeral Home, leading a team of three managers, 8 licensed funeral directors, and 15 support staff.
 He and his wife Michelle have four children, Talina, Conrad, Alexander and Nicholas.
-Richard's personal interests revolve around family: outdoor activities such as motorcycle riding, snowboarding, and camping, graphic arts, and photography.
+Richard's personal interests revolve around family and travel as well as outdoor activities such as cycling, motorcycle riding, skiing and snowboarding, camping, graphic arts, and photography.

 David was born in Vernon, BC, and, like his brother Richard, was brought up with the exacting demands of quality and attention to detail in regards to the funeral business, where his charming and outgoing personality made him a natural.
 David graduated from the funeral director licensing program in 1990 and was awarded that year’s academic excellence award.
 David's primary responsibilities revolve around customer service, staffing, quality control, and public relations.
 David and his wife Andrea have two sons, Joel and Andrew.
 David’s interests include sports of all kinds, hiking and being outdoors.
 He’s also always quick to share a good joke.